DarraghReid/just_jokes/TESTING.md

     * Each card displaying a user in the Users page will have a delete icon.
 When clicked, the user will be removed from the database.

 7. As the site owner/admin, I want to be able to search for specific users.
-    * The Users page includes a seach bar that will return users that match the input of the admin.
+    * The Users page includes a search bar that will return users that match the input of the admin.
 The username and the date of birth of the user are both searchable.

 ## Testing Features
 ### Features Available to Adult Users, Underage Users, and Admin Users